My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Barrier Strip Application

-2. Apply two extra-large barrier strips around the hard wafer edge:
+2. Apply one extra-large strip around the hard wafer edge finishing the circle.
+Ensure no air pockets.

 ---